RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

 ### Known Issues

-- The headphone port does not work correctly (issue is in the
+- The headphone port does not work correctly (issue is in the patched AppleHDA xml files)

 ### Change Log:

+2015-01-08

+- using OEM provided CPU power management SSDTs
+- using FakePCIID for HD4400 and WiFi (instead of binary patching)

+2014-11-12

+- Updated for AppleUSBXHCI.kext
+- rebranded native WiFi
-2014-11-12 Updated for AppleUSBXHCI.kext, rebranded native WiFi, and updated patches/config.plist
+- and updated patches/config.plist

 2014-03-23 Initial Release